GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 ## Data copyright

+{% capture copyrightwarning %}
-> Accessing and downloading data is one thing — publishing it is another.
+Accessing and downloading data is one thing — publishing it is another.
 Obtaining permission to do one does not mean you have permission to do the other.
+{% endcapture %}
+{% include alert.html text=copyrightwarning color="info" %}

 If you have created the textual data yourself (e.g. by conducting interviews or surveys), then you own the copyright and you do not need to seek copyright clearance, provided you do not substantially reproduce your subjects' exact words (note that the ethical considerations listed above still apply).
 The same applies for material that is out of copyright or is in the public domain.